 - Be civil.

 Sear, Briefing in the United States District Court for the Eastern District of Louisiana, 70 Tul L. Rev. 207, 208–24 (1995).
 Filing trial briefs late or contrary to the court’s requirements may result in your brief being struck—and could subject a lawyer to sanctions.
 See Roberts v.
 McCrory, 693 F. Supp.
 998, 1010 (W.D.
 Okla.
 1987) (imposing monetary sanction for filing a frivolous trial brief).

 Lastly, while specific, succinct trial briefs are powerful tools, keep in mind that courts frown upon briefing that is not case specific or that does no more than recite general rules of evidence or law.
-For example, judges are familiar with the general concepts of hearsay and relevancy, so do not insult their intelligence by briefing such concepts.
+As a trial brief example, judges are familiar with the general concepts of hearsay and relevancy, so do not insult their intelligence by briefing such concepts.